Guidance

 64. We will always inform the DfE if we pause any type of independent school inspection.

-Further education and skills inspections
+Further education and skills

-65. Where Ofsted normally ask leaders who is responsible for their welfare (usually their employer), if there is not an employer, leaders can provide the name of someone else who we may contact in an emergency.
+65. Where Ofsted normally asks leaders who is responsible for their welfare (usually their employer), if there is not an employer, leaders can provide the name of someone else who we may contact in an emergency.
 The lead inspector will also inform the inspection nominee if there are any serious concerns.

-Area SEND, ILACS and JTAI inspections/visits
+Area SEND, ILACS and JTAIs

 ITE inspections